hpc2n/linux-command-line-101/docs/cli.md

 ## Shell

 As mentioned in the intro, the shell is a special user program.
-It is an interface between the keyboard and the operating system (OS) I.e. it takes commands input the user give from the keyboard and sends it to the OS which then performs the actions requested.
+It is an interface between the keyboard and the operating system (OS), i.e., it takes commands input the user give from the keyboard and sends it to the OS, which then performs the actions requested.

-The shell we are looking at in this course is the Linux/Unix shell, which is both a command-line interpreter providing a Command Line Interface (CLI) for Unix-like systems, as well as a scripting language.
+The shell used in this course is the Linux/Unix shell, which is both a command-line interpreter providing a Command Line Interface (CLI) for Unix-like systems, as well as a scripting language.

 Writing scripts in a shell allows you to automate repetitive tasks or combine several tasks, making your workflow faster and more efficient.
-Example: you want to iterate over many files.
-This can be done easily in the shell.
+For example: if you want to iterate over many files, this can be done easily in the shell.

 !!!
 Warning